Tank Stream: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Tank Stream is of State significance for its recognition in the community with the placement of Sydney in its current location, as evidenced by the popularity of tours.
 Community value of the Stream has increased with the growth of heritage consciousness since the 1970s.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The sections of the former Tank Stream south of King Street which survive have potential for retaining evidence of the earliest periods of its human use.
 This includes early construction, brickmaking and waterproofing techniques.
 The swampy source of the stream may provide evidence of past environmental conditions and potentially of Aboriginal occupation prior to European arrival.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Tank Stream is of State significance as the only water source available to the First Fleet arrival in their settlement of Sydney.
 Tank Stream is the only surviving evidence of this early period of water resource development.

-The fabric of the Tanks Tream and its enclosing stormwater drain contains rare surviving evidence of the eighteenth and nineteenth century water supply and sewerage construction in the one linear site.
+The fabric of the Tank Stream and its enclosing stormwater drain contains rare surviving evidence of the eighteenth and nineteenth century water supply and sewerage construction in the one linear site.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Tank Stream is representative of a significant collection of water and wastewater heritage assets from the mid-nineteenth century onwards.
 From the operational perspective the Tank Stream competently serves as a stormwater drain, from the historical and social perspective, the Tank Stream serves to represent the system and Sydney Water as a whole, as its most high profile, historic and valued heritage item.

 The fabric of the Tank Stream and of the enclosing stormwater drain is representative of a range of technologies associated with water reticulation, sewerage and drainage for a period of two centuries.